Id-Yuu/wuwa-config-ai/README.md

 # Wuwa Config AI
 This repository is for obtaining recommended graphics configuration results for the game Wuthering Waves based on AI results.
+[For Mobile Version]

-> Repository ini untuk mendapatkan hasil rekomendasi konfigurasi grafik untuk game Wuthering Waves berdasarkan hasil AI
+> Repository ini untuk mendapatkan hasil rekomendasi konfigurasi grafik untuk game Wuthering Waves berdasarkan hasil AI [Untuk smartphone]

 ## How to Use
 - Create Project on `https://console.firebase.google.com/`